Skip to main content

-Simmons and Brando Light Up 1955 with “Guys & Dolls”
+Simmons and Brando Light up 1955 With 'Guys & Dolls'

 On October 9, 1955, the iconic Ed Sullivan Show witnessed a stunning performance that left millions in awe.
 Jean Simmons and Marlon Brando graced the stage, giving a soul-stirring rendition of 'Luck Be a Lady,' a moment that cemented 1955 as a golden year of television and music.